-Employee Privacy Notice
+Candidate Privacy Policy

 Data Controller: Prospero Group Limited, Ground Floor, Public Trust Building, 442 Moray Place, Dunedin 9016, and all other group companies (“the Organisation”).

-The Organisation collects and processes personal data relating to its employees to manage the employment relationship.
+The Organisation collects and processes personal data relating to its employees to enable it to fulfil its obligations to candidates who engage the Organisation as a recruitment agency.
 The Organisation is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.
 This privacy notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the Privacy Act 2020.

 Definitions